ISpillMyDrink/OpenSuperClone/README.md

 This is a fork of the HDDSuperClone source code (<http://www.hddsuperclone.com/>) released under the GPL2 by Scott Dwyer.

+OpenSuperClone/HDDSuperClone is a powerful disk cloning utility for Linux akin to ddrescue with many advanced features.

 ## Changes (since version 2.3.3_20220430 of HDDSuperClone)

 - Cleanup of project files